naga-satish/interview-preparation/ETL-ELT.md

    - Gradual decommissioning
    - Document migration for audit

-4. **How would you handle late-arriving dimensions in a data warehouse?**
+### 4. How would you handle late-arriving dimensions in a data warehouse?

    Late-arriving dimensions occur when fact records arrive before their dimension records.